ayush-jangir1/Deep-Learning/README.md

 Remember: behind every great neural net is a human who Googled “why my model accuracy stuck at 50%” at least once.
 Thanks for stopping by, and may your weights always converge!

+P.S. – Okay, you caught me — I had a little help from ChatGPT writing this😅.
+But hey, it takes a neural network to truly understand the struggles, dreams, and existential dread of another neural network.
+Think of it as AI helping me decode AI — poetic, right? 😄😄😄😄